dpitcock/berlin-agent-exploration/N8N_WORKFLOW_SETUP.md

 - "Normal" nightclub outfits
 - Prudish or timid presentation
 - Lack of edge or creativity
+- If you think they have other outfits they intend to change into once indoors
+- Not enough skin showing

 Respond in JSON format:
 {